Skip to main contentSkip to docs navigation

 <p class="d-inline-flex gap-2xsmall">

-<a class="button primary" data-cx-toggle="collapse" href="#multiCollapseExample1" role="button" aria-expanded="false" aria-controls="multiCollapseExample1">Toggle first element</a>
+<button type="button" class="button primary" data-cx-toggle="collapse" data-cx-target="#multiCollapseExample1" aria-expanded="false" aria-controls="multiCollapseExample1">Toggle first element</button>

 <button class="button primary" type="button" data-cx-toggle="collapse" data-cx-target="#multiCollapseExample2" aria-expanded="false" aria-controls="multiCollapseExample2">Toggle second element</button>